Things to Do in Wicklow: The Garden County's Hidden Treasures

 Discover the best things to do in Wicklow beyond the typical tourist trail.
 From ancient monastic cities to secret beaches and local festivals, this guide reveals what makes the Garden County truly special.

-This late formal recognition comes from Wicklow's mountainous terrain, which served as a stronghold for Irish clans resisting English rule.
-The O'Byrne and O'Toole families used these natural defenses to maintain independence long after other regions had fallen.
+Wicklow holds a unique position in Irish history as the last county to be officially "shired" in 1606, making it Ireland's youngest county.
+This late formal recognition stemmed from the area's challenging mountainous terrain that served as a stronghold for Irish clans resisting English rule.
+The O'Byrne and O'Toole families used these natural defenses to maintain their independence long after other regions had fallen.

 Wicklow's Must-See Attractions